jordipons/musicnn/DOCUMENTATION.md

 - **tags:** list of tags corresponding to the tag-indices of the taggram.
 *Data format:* list.
 *Example:* see our [FAQs](https://github.com/jordipons/musicnn/blob/master/FAQs.md) page for the complete tags list.
-- **features:** if `extract_features = True`, it outputs a dictionary containing the outputs of the different layers that the selected model has.
+- **features:** if `extract_features = True`, it outputs a dictionary containing the activations of the different layers the selected model has.
 *Data format:* dictionary.
 *Keys*: ['timbral',  'temporal', 'cnn1', 'cnn2', 'cnn3', 'mean_pool', 'max_pool', 'penultimate']
 *Example:* see our [advanced](https://github.com/jordipons/musicnn/blob/master/advanced%20example.ipynb) examples.